TricolorHen061/bwbdocs/docs/whats_changed.rst

 You may be here because you noticed that the bot started acting a bit weird.
 This is because the bot was remade from scratch, and some features were removed or changed.

+This update is brand new.
+If you have problems, PLEASE let me know. discord.gg/hzrauvY

 What was removed
 ================
 - Verification system